nkleinmann/nkleinmann/README.md

 ![Intro banner](https://user-images.githubusercontent.com/65608809/116837037-ceecc680-ab96-11eb-8444-646d8d03aa7f.jpg)
 ### Hi 👋
 Welcome to my GitHub profile!
-I recently completed a coding bootcamp for full stack web development and am currently working on projects to continue learning JavaScript and React.
+Recently completed a coding bootcamp in full stack web development and am currently working on projects to continue learning JavaScript and React.
-Please contact me with any questions 😄 or ideas for collaboration.
-Check out the links below :point_down:
+Please contact me with any questions or ideas for collaboration! 📫

 [Linkedin](https://www.linkedin.com/in/nicolekleinmann/)